General Information

 What are the hourly restrictions for international student employees?

-F-1 and J-1 international students are limited to 20 hours per week during the spring and fall semester.
+F-1 and J-1 international students are limited to 20 hours per week during the spring and fall semesters.
 They may work over 20 hours during summer or official university breaks.
 Students with other visa types may have more or fewer restrictions.

 What is the process for hiring an international student?